-The Adviser generally provides investment advice to individuals, pension and profitsharing plans and corporations or business entities.

-Client relationships vary in scope and length of service.
+The Adviser generally provides investment advice to individuals, pension, profit-sharing plans, corporations or business entities.
+Relationships vary in scope and length of service.

 Account Minimums

 The Adviser requires a minimum of \$250,000 to establish a new Advisory account; however, the minimum may be waived at the sole discretion of the Adviser.